Ambassador Council

 Chamber Ambassadors serve as liaisons between Chamber staff and its members, by promoting membership and encouraging participation.
 The Ambassadors are a great group of friendly and outgoing volunteers that call on member businesses for input on Chamber membership and activities.
 Ambassadors work as greeters at Chamber events such as the Early Bird Breakfast and the BASH.
 They also attend ribbon cuttings, open houses and plan the annual Golf Outing and the Jingle Bell Parade.
 Ambassadors are a tremendous asset to the Chamber by helping in all aspects of executing the events that the chamber puts on for members.
 Membership on the Chamber Ambassador Council is by invitation only and the number is limited to 25.

-If you are interested in becoming a Chamber Ambassador, please reach out to Heather Solomon, Director of Membership Sales at hsolomon@grandhavenchamber.org.
+If you are interested in becoming a Chamber Ambassador, please reach out to April Tripp, Director of Programs and Events at atripp@grandhavenchamber.org.

 Current Ambassadors